prapin/LuaClassBasedCall/README.md

 *  Error messages include the stack back trace
 *  Some compilation switches can exclude unportable code or huge headers
 *  Included test suite which can also serve as usage examples
+*  Can be used as a C++ data type converter library!

 ### C++ types currently handled
 *  Special enumerated `nil` value